Unaussprechlichen Kulten: Name

-The book was originally called Nameless Cults by Robert E. Howard in his stories "The Children of the Night" and "The Black Stone" published in Weird Tales in 1931.
-It is not clear whether the book is a complete invention by Howard, or if he based it on an enhancement of a real book.
+The book was originally called Nameless Cults by Robert E. Howard in his stories "The Children of the Night" and "The Black Stone", published in Weird Tales in 1931.
+It's unclear whether the book is a complete invention by Howard, or if he based it on an enhancement of a real book.
 H. P. Lovecraft gave it a German title more in keeping with the German name of the fictional author, von Junzt, when he started using it in stories set in the Cthulhu Mythos.
 Not being a German speaker, Lovecraft asked his protege August Derleth for a translation.
 Unaussprechlichen Kulten was Derleth's suggestion.
 Derleth and others in the Lovecraft circle subsequently used both the book and the author in their stories.

 Unaussprechliche Kulte would be the German for "unspeakable cults".
-The form Unaussprechlichen Kulten is the dative case, suggesting a full title of Von unaussprechlichen Kulten ("Of Unspeakable Cults", as it were de cultibus ineffabilibus) or similar or a dedication (i.e. (dedicated) to unspeakable cults).
+The form Unaussprechlichen Kulten is the dative case, suggesting a full title of Von Unaussprechlichen Kulten ("Of Unspeakable Cults", as it were de cultibus ineffabilibus) or similar or a dedication (i.e. (dedicated) to unspeakable cults).
 However, Derleth was a German speaker, and the title was also supported by German-born Weird Tales illustrator C.C.
 Senf, against the opposition of Weird Tales editor Farnsworth Wright and writer E. Hoffmann Price.
+According to Robert M. Price. "the initial [German] article 'die' must have stood in Von Junzt's original, since without it the title would read Unaussprechliche Kulten."

-Since the German adjective may not only translate to "unspeakable, unutterable, ineffable", but also to "unpronouncable, tongue-twisting", the title might serve as a description of the names invented by Lovecraft.
+Since the German adjective may not only translate to "unspeakable, unutterable, ineffable", but also to "unpronounceable, tongue-twisting", the title might serve as a description of the names invented by Lovecraft.
 Part of Price's objection to the title, besides the grammatical issue, was this alternative meaning which he believed did not convey the required feeling of dread.
 He suggested instead Unnennbaren Kulten (Unnameable Cults), but was ignored.

 Name of author

-Howard gave the name of the author simply as von Junzt without ever giving first names.
-In a letter to Robert Bloch commenting on Bloch's unpublished story The Madness of Lucian Grey, Lovecraft criticises Bloch for giving von Junzt the first name of Conrad.
+Howard gave the name of the author simply as "von Junzt" without ever giving his first name.
+In a letter to Robert Bloch, commenting on Bloch's unpublished story The Madness of Lucian Grey, Lovecraft criticizes him for giving von Junzt the first name of Conrad.
 Lovecraft claims that he had already named him Friedrich in a story he ghost-wrote for another author on commission.
 This story has never been identified.
 The first known appearance of the first name Friedrich is in a fake death warrant for himself that Lovecraft sent to Bloch.
-Bloch had used Lovecraft as a character in his story The Shambler from the Stars.
+Bloch had used Lovecraft as a character in his story "The Shambler from the Stars".
 The death warrant was by way of giving Bloch permission to kill off the character.
 Besides von Junzt, the death warrant is also signed, amongst others, by Abdul Alhazred, the fictional author of the Necronomicon and a pseudonym of Lovecraft he used as a five-year-old.
 The middle name Wilhelm is also due to Lovecraft.